portsip/portsip-pbx-ha-guide/doc/deploy-pbx-en.md

 # Deploy PortSIP PBX as HA mode
 ## Prerequisites
-> 1、Starting with a minimum of three PBX nodes
+> 1、Must starting with a minimum of three PBX nodes

 >2、Must resolve three PBX  nodes host name to the IP, each host should can be ping from other nodes.
 In this guide, we assuming the nodes IP is 192.168.1.11, 192.168.1.12, 192.168.1.13 and the host name is pbx01, pbx02, pbx03。

->3、Each node need a new disk or a new disk partition , no formatting required.
+>3、Each node needs a new disk or a new disk partition , no formatting required.
 The disk or disk partition size should be same, don't put any files into the disk / disk partition.
 ## Resolve to the host name
 Perform command on each node. **Note: you must replace the IP and host name by your IP and host name**
 ```